A Dietitian’S Guide to Plant Based Milk

-If you’ve wandered into the milk aisle in the supermarket recently you probably felt overwhelmed by how many plant-based choices are available.
-There are a lot to choose from, but are not all equal nutritionally or should be used to replace dairy milk.
-With such a big contrast in the selection available, we are here to help you navigate your way through this aisle and select the best option to meet your needs.
+If you’ve recently wandered into the supermarket milk aisle, you probably felt overwhelmed by how many plant-based choices are available.
+There’s a lot to choose from but, are not all equal or nutritionally appropriate to replace dairy milk.
+With such a big contrast in what’s available, we’re here to help you navigate your way through this aisle and select the best option to meet your needs.
 Here is our dietitian-approved guide to choosing the best plant-based milk alternative.

 Calcium

-When swapping from dairy to plant-based milks, your calcium intake may fall as this nutrient isn’t widely available in other foods.
+When swapping from dairy to plant-based milks, your calcium intake may fall.
 Calcium is not only important for strong bones and teeth, but it is also essential for our muscles to contract and relax, normal heart function and proper blood clotting.
 Choose calcium-fortified plant milk and be sure to check the nutrition information panel for at least 100mg of calcium per 100mL of milk.

 Vitamin D